Encountering a bottleneck, whether it affects the GPU or CPU, is not a good experience.

 Let’s start with the CPU bottleneck, as the answer here is more straightforward.

-There are several things you can do, with the simplest being to lower the CPU-intensive parameters in the game’s settings menu.
-This should considerably increase your in-game FPS.
+There are a few actions you can take, with the simplest one being to reduce the CPU-intensive options in the game’s settings.
+This will considerably enhance your in-game FPS.

 Although these largely depend on the game you’re playing, we can still give you examples.
 Settings likely to create a CPU bottleneck include draw distance, population density, vegetation, and similar.